Sim-Ood/Binary-Classification-of-Neutrino-Interactions/README.md

 - Evaluate model performance on multiple metrics alongside accuracy.
 - Identify the optimal threshold at which the model's probability scores is classed as positive and recalculate the accuracy.

 High Energy Physics (HEP) experiments can generate immense quantities of data on rapid timescales.
 In a real world application of the binary classifier, resampling a vast training dataset may be too costly for a budget of limited resources.
 Furthermore, manipulating the distribution of the dataset may obscure undiscovered patterns that could potentially provide insight into the interaction physics.
 Hence, this project focuses on the latter 3 strategies.
+The dataset is split into 80% training samples, 10% validation samples, and 10% testing samples.

 ## Model Architecture and Performance

 The classifier model applies convolutional neural network (CNN), pooling, and dropout layers to the image data.
 The side and top view images for each interaction are taken as two separate inputs.
-The model is trained on a batch size of 32, for with 450 steps per epoch
+The model is trained on a batch size of 32 for 20 epochs with 450 steps per epoch.

 ```mermaid
 flowchart TD